What Is Slack? Why Should I Use it?

 Tags are a feature in Slack that let you notify certain people or groups that you've left a message for them.

-To use tags, simply use the "@" symbol followed by your designer’s, production manager’s, or Account Executive's Slack handle.
+To use tags, simply use the "@" symbol followed by your creative's, production manager’s, or Account Executive's Slack handle.

-For example, say you want to get your designer's attention.
+For example, say you want to get your creative's attention.
 Her name is Jessica, and you want to let her know you just sent in a new request.
 Here's what you could do:

 Hey @Jessica, I just wanted to let you know I submitted a request for our latest ad campaign.
 Let me know if you have any questions!